 We must be righteous in all our ways if we expect God to be with us and to drive out the enemy before us.
 We absolutely must forgive everyone who has harmed us.

 Most importantly, we must be totally obedient to God in every aspect of our behavior.
 There may be a time that we will be able to do something about the sin in our land.
 Then we are to act prayerfully and obediently.
 But apart from that, we must remember that the weapons of our warfare are not of the flesh but are mighty through God to the tearing down of spiritual strongholds.

 We are American citizens.
 We have been accustomed to voting our leaders in and out.
-We now are going to have to realize that it may not always be that way.
+We now must realize that it may not always be that way.
 The government may seize control of our country to such an extent that we are helpless to do anything about it.

 There may be intense persecution.
-When we think of the Christians of history we may remember that not only were they not able to vote their leaders in and out but they were fortunate to escape being tortured and slain!
+When we think of the Christians of history, we may remember that not only were they not able to vote their leaders in and out, but also they were fortunate to escape being tortured and slain!

 That day very well could come to America.
 We have brought Divine judgment on our land by abortion, by accepting the homosexual lifestyle, by tolerating the degrading of Christ so that He no longer is to be mentioned publicly in any significant gathering of people.